pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 # Mobile Push Notifications API for JavaScript SDK

+Connects PubNub publishing to mobile push services:
+- Apple iOS APNs (HTTP/2)
+- Google Android FCM

-Connect native PubNub publishing to FCM (Android) and APNs (iOS).
-Enable the Mobile Push Notifications add-on for your key in the Admin Portal.
-Use Async/Await with try...catch to handle errors.
+Requires Mobile Push Notifications add-on.
+Enable for your key in the Admin Portal.

-##### Supported and recommended asynchronous patterns
+##### Supported asynchronous patterns
-PubNub supports Callbacks, Promises, and Async/Await.
-Recommended: Async/Await; add try...catch to receive error status.
+Use Async/Await (recommended) with try...catch to receive error statuses.
+Callbacks and Promises are also supported.

 ## Add a device to a push notifications channel